Watr-Protocol/watr/docs/governance/watr-governance-guide.md

         - Unanimous (1/1)
     - Three wrapper extrinsics
         - simple_majority
-            - Dispatches call if and only if the number of votes are greater than or equal to the SimpleMajority
+            - Dispatches call if and only if the number of votes are greater than the SimpleMajority
         - super_majority
             - Dispatches call if and only if the number of votes are greater than or equal to the SuperMajority
         - unanimous